 1872 - Tigrayan chieftain becomes Yohannes IV.

-1889 - Yohannes IV killed while fighting Mahdist forces and is succeeded by the king of Shoa, who becomes Emperor Menelik II.
+1889 - Yohannes IV killed fighting Muslim forces and is succeeded by the king of Shoa, who becomes Emperor Menelik II.

-1889 - Menelik signs a bilateral friendship treaty with Italy at Wuchale which Italy interprets as giving it a protectorate over Ethiopia.
-Ethiopia rejects this interpretation, later renounces the treaty and repays a loan.
+1889 - Menelik signs a friendship treaty with Italy, which Italy interprets as a protectorate.
+Ethiopia rejects this interpretation.

-1896 - Italian forces defeated by the Ethiopians at Adwa; treaty of Wuchale annulled; Italy recognises Ethiopia's independence but retains control over Eritrea.
+1895 - Italy invades Ethiopia, but its forces are defeated the following year at Adwa.
+Italy recognises Ethiopia's independence but retains control over Eritrea.

 1913 - Menelik dies and is succeeded by his grandson, Lij Iyasu.